Alonso Escoboza

-Jesús Alonso Escoboza Lugo (born 22 January 1993) is a Mexican professional footballer who plays as a midfielder or defender for Liga de Expansión MX club Jaiba Brava.
+Jesús Alonso Escoboza Lugo (born 22 January 1993) is a Mexican professional footballer who plays as a midfielder or defender for Liga de Expansión MX team Durango.

 Club career

 Early career

 Escoboza began playing in Tercera División for Santos Casino where he managed to score eight goals in the 2008–2009 season.
 He quickly attracted the attention of the personnel of Santos Laguna and by the following season he was called to play with a U-17 team where he played from 2009 to 2011.
 He scored 23 goals in 53 games.
 Then he participated in both the first team and U-20 team, where he managed to score 14 goals in 30 games.
 He was also present in the pre-season of Santos Laguna for the Torneo Apertura 2011, where he scored a goal against Club América in one of the pre-season friendly games.

 Santos Laguna

 Escoboza made his debut for Santos Laguna on 23 July 2011 at the age of 18, coming on as a substitute in the 81st minute, replacing Oribe Peralta, in a 4–1 win over Pachuca in the Estadio Hidalgo.
 Diego Cocca was the manager who gave Escoboza his league debut.

 His first international game was on 27 July against Olimpia, coming in as a substitute in the 66th minute, replacing Christian Suárez in a 3–1 win.
 Escoboza scored his first goal on 19 October in a CONCACAF Champions League 2011–12 against Colorado Rapids.
 However, Escoboza did not play in a single game in the Liga MX during the Clausura 2012 where Santos Laguna became champions by beating Monterrey 3–2 on aggregate.